ARM-software/CMSIS-CV/README.md

 CMSIS-CV is an optimized computer vision library for embedded systems.

-It provides optimized compute kernels for Cortex-M and for Cortex-A.
+It provides optimized compute kernels for Cortex-M.

 Different variants are available according to the core and most of the functions are using a vectorized version when the Helium or Neon extension is available.